ramon-astudillo/vimbox/ROADMAP.md

 ### v0.3.1

-- [ ] Add unit-test fake backend
+- [x] Add unit-test fake backend
-- [x] Abstract backend client into a class (with dropbox as a particular case)
+- [x] Refactor backend client into a class with dropbox as a particular case
 - [x] `vimbox -f /path/to/file "some text"` for file initialization
+- [x] Add bash source function (no comand yet uses it)

 ### v0.3.0